ThinkDataEd/curriculum/docs/unit1/lesson14.md

     wears sunscreen, and the y-axis shows the percentage of the total that fall into that category (broken into two bars, one for Hispanic and one for non-Hispanic).***</span>

-    100. What statistical investigative questions can you answer with this graph? <span style="color:grey">***Possible questions are: Do Hispanics and non-
+    100. What statistical questions can you answer with this graph? <span style="color:grey">***Possible questions are: Do Hispanics and non-
     Hispanics have different approaches to sunscreen?
 What percent of Hispanics always/never wear sunscreen?
 How does that compare to non-Hispanics?***</span>